Senzoku District

 Elder Peterson stuck his head between the bed uprights and glared at McGowan: "Clean it up."

-McGowan gave him a prim Benny Hill salute.
-"Yes sir!"
+McGowan answered with a Benny Hill salute.
+“Yes, Sir!”

 Thackeray laughed.

 Peterson banged on the bed frame with his feet.
-"And what's so funny up there, elder?
-It's time for you to get up."
-Only Peterson and the mission president ever called an elder, "Elder," instead of the Japanese, "Chourou."
+“What’s so funny, Elder?
+It’s time for you to get up.”
+Only Peterson and the mission president ever called an elder Elder instead of the Japanese Choro.

 "I'm up," Thackeray replied.

-"Hey Pete," chimed out Chadwick, "will you vibrate my bed too?"
+“Hey Pete,” said Chadwick, “will you vibrate my bed too?”

 Peterson climbed out of bed and stalked into the bathroom, towel and clothes in hand.

-"Ever vigilant, ever righteous," chimed Chadwick, as soon as the bathroom door closed, "Pete's up--tis morning, indeed."
-He jumped off his bunk and sauntered into the kitchen.
+“Ever righteous, ever vigilant.”
+Chadwick jumped off his bunk and sauntered into the kitchen.
 He was wearing ragged cotton garments and tattered blue pajama bottoms.
-He scuffed along on bright pink slippers a sister missionary had given him before she had gone home.
+He scuffed along wearing a pair of bright pink bunny slippers.

-"My, aren't we up and at them!" said Chadwick.
-He leaned towards Peterson.
-"And how is our de facto leader doing this fine morning?" he asked.
-He saw his vocabulary bounce over Peterson's head and smiled at the mugi bubbling in the aluminum pot on the stove.
-Chadwick took pleasure in being district leader only because Peterson wasn't.
+Chadwick leaned towards Peterson.
+“And how is our de facto leader doing this fine morning?”
+Chadwick took pleasure in being district leader only because Peterson wasn’t.

-Peterson tried to ignore the quip as if he understood it.
+Peterson ignored the quip as if he understood it.
 He walked back to his bunk and sat on the edge of the mattress.
-"Time to get up, elder," he intoned again.
+“Up and at ’em, Elder!” he barked again.
 He rapped on the mattress slats.

-"Hey, Thackeray," said Longstreet, "let's go jog around the block."
+“Hey, Thackeray,” said Longstreet.
+“Let’s go for a jog around the block.”

-"C'mon."
-Longstreet skipped across the room and grabbed one Thackeray's foot.
+“C’mon.”
+Longstreet skipped across the room and grabbed Thackeray’s left foot.

 Thackeray jerked his foot free and Longstreet jumped back, laughing, but Peterson shot up and took Thackeray's right ankle in a vise-grip.

-Chadwick ran in from the kitchen.
-"Hey, no fighting," he scolded.
-He shook his ladle at Peterson.
-"Including you, kisama."
+Chadwick strode in from the kitchen.
+“Hey, no fighting,” he scolded.
+He shook his ladle at Peterson, flicking a glob of warm, soggy oatmeal onto his face.
+“Including you, kisama.”

-Bennett wiped off his shoes with a dirty cloth and tossed the rag in the general direction of his footlocker.
+Bennett wiped off his shoes with a dirty cloth and tossed the rag in the direction of his footlocker.
+See no evil, hear no evil, do whatever.

-Tokyo South missionaries were supposed to begin their day with gospel study, then eat breakfast, then review lesson-plan.
+Tokyo South missionaries were supposed to begin their day with gospel study, then eat breakfast, then review their lesson plans.
 But Chadwick refused to read the Old Testament on an empty stomach and prepared breakfast first thing in the morning.
 When the district was gathered around the kitchen table, he sometimes made a stab at a religious discussion.

 "You mean, does He watch television on Sunday?" said McGowan, between bites of toast.